NagaraTech/hetu-docs/Zeb/modules.md

 ### Pegion

 Pegion is a p2p chat chrome extension base on Zeb network.
-The message sent by Pigeon carries VLC information during its transmission through the Zed network.
+The message sent by Pigeon carries VLC information during its transmission through the Zeb network.
 By utilizing the VLC information, the propagation path of the message can be effectively determined.

 ### Dolphin

 Dolphin is a browser for the zeb network to display a graph of message graph through nodes.